Foundational Training

 U.S. Job Search Strategies for International PhDs

-This workshop is designed in collaboration with Career Center, Graduate Division, International Faculty & Scholar Office and Office of Postdoctoral and Research Scholar Affairs to provide international pre- and postdoctoral scholars with the tools they need to successfully navigate a job search for non-academic long-term employment in the U.S.A.
+This workshop is designed in collaboration with Career Center, Graduate Division, International Faculty & Scholar Office and Office of Postdoctoral Scholar Affairs to provide international pre- and postdoctoral scholars with the tools they need to successfully navigate a job search for non-academic long-term employment in the U.S.A.
 Concerns that are common among the international population will be addressed including visa limitations, networking and interviewing process.

 Permanent Residency Pathways for Postdocs

-This workshop offered by the International Faculty & Scholar Office and Office of Postdoctoral and Research Scholar Affairs will touch on the most common pathways that postdoctoral researchers can use to adjust to permanent residency status.
+This workshop offered by the International Faculty & Scholar Office and Office of Postdoctoral Scholar Affairs will touch on the most common pathways that postdoctoral researchers can use to adjust to permanent residency status.
 Additionally, this workshop will address the topic of internal policies on employment-based permanent residency here at UC San Diego, and the specific appointment titles that allow such sponsorship.

 Visit International Faculty & Scholar Office for current schedule.